Mizuno Wave Rider 18Review Facts

 The Wave technology was developed by the Mizuno engineers based on the way the nature deals with impact forces.
 They studied sounds waves, tidal waves, and other waveforms, that spread and dissipate energy really rather quickly.
 The synthetic and non-marking carbon rubber outsole is durable and tacky.
 And, of course, I don’t mean “tacky" as in style, I mean “tacky" as in being able to get good traction.
 Mizuno continued with the proven flex grooves on the outsole as well.
 In addition, the blown rubber in the outsole helps to reduce the shoe’s weight.

 The Wave Rider 18 is considered a “mechanical midsole”.
 As your foot touches the ground, the Wave technology actually reduces and redirects the impact forces away from your foot.
-Mizuno has returned to using the wave plate technology, rather than Pebax (which is what they used for the heel cushioning in the last verison).
+Mizuno has returned to using the wave plate technology instead of the Pebax used in the previous version.
 This may be the reason for the slight increase in weight of this shoe.
 However, runners will tell you, it is worth it.
 The wave plate is a plastic plate that runs through the midsole of the shoe.
 It is most visible in the heel and is shaped like the waves of the ocean.
 Heel-strikers will love this shoe.
-However, for runners who land mid-foot or forefoot, the plush heel cushioning doesn’t really get appreciated, as the midsole material in the forefoot is considered very firm.
+Forefoot and midfoot runners will probably find the midsole material quite firm as the plush cushioning is predominately in the heel of the shoe.
 The patented U4ic midsole was designed to assist you in achieving the coveted Runner’s High.
 The engineered polymer is light, responsive, and cushioned

 , making this shoe one of the most comfortable shoes in the Mizuno line.

-Most of the changes from the last version occurred in the upper.
-Mizuno decided to utilize a two-piece upper to create an “adaptable fit”, meaning that the material is flexible and "gives" with the foot as it moves.
+The upper has incurred the most change.
+Mizuno uses a two-piece upper which is flexible and "gives" with the foot as it moves.
 Runners with larger and wider feet

 seem to be delighted with this feature.
-The Wave Runner 18 is considered to be the best-fitting shoe so far in the line.
-It also features nicely padded tongue and heel collars, flexible and well ventilated dual mesh, as well as a few overlays making this a great shoe for warm weather running.
+Many reviewers think that the Wave Runner 18 provides the best fit so far in the line.
+It also features nicely padded tongue and heel collars, flexible, breathable dual mesh.
 The ideal heel fit and secure midfoot make the upper feel just like a part of your foot.

 This is a lightweight